CU-ESIIL/Innovation-Summit-2024__11_Societal-adaptation-and-resilience-to-environmental-change/docs/worksheets/worksheet_4.md

 - **What are you thinking about doing next with your team?
 Long-term, short-term?**
     - We are all interested in continuing the project; logistics unknown
     - Short-term: finish comparing the demographic, temperature, precipitation, and agricultural data
-    - Long-term: comparative study of cold US city (Minnesota)
+    - Long-term: international and domestic migration flows; comparative study of cold US city (Minnesota)
 - **What’s missing: what resources, people, data sets, etc. does your team need?**
     - Resources: logistical support, time, funding (e.g., stipend for grad students and postdocs); especially having a team leader who can take on the facilitator responsibility
-    - Data: electricity use per capita; air conditioners per household; farm subsidies
+    - Data: electricity use per capita; air conditioners per household; farm subsidies; interbasin water transfers; international and domestic migration (all at annual and county scales for comparability)
-    - People: Migration scholars
+    - People: Migration and environmental justice scholars

 ### Reminder